1ssb/find-the-room/README.md

 Upload images to the ./image/ path.
 If you encounter any issues, feel free to open an issue on the repository or send an email to Subhransu.Bhattacharjee@anu.edu.au.

 # Acknowledgements
 Images used are from the internet.
-Copyright belongs to the creators.
+Image copyright belongs to the creators.